 What We Require

-Five years or more of hand electrical assembly experience.
+At least three or more years of hand electrical assembly experience.

 Skilled in assembly of electrical assemblies including hand‐built PCBA and harnesses.

 Experience with harnesses with multiple style connectors for application in vacuum & space‐flight environments.

 Demonstrated attention to detail and be skilled with delicate parts assembly.

 Excellent communication/listening skills as directions will be provided through a combination of both verbal & written fabrication and assembly instructions.

 Previous or current certification to NASA STD’s 8739.4 IPC-620 for cable harnessing and crimping.